The Black Dahlia murder site

 Google Maps shortcut

-The nature of the crime sparked a media frenzy.
+The nature of the crime drew widespread media attention.
 Despite a massive investigation involving more than 100 suspects, no one was ever charged.

 The case, which remains one of the most famous unsolved homicides in American history, has been the subject of numerous books, documentaries, and films.